[2025] COVID-19: If I test positive or have symptoms, will I be separated from my baby after birth?

 Can mother and well newborns room-in?

 Yes.
-The evidence to date suggests that the risk of the newborn acquiring infection during the birth hospitalization is low when precautions are consistently taken to protect newborns from maternal infectious respiratory secretions.
-Mothers and well newborns should be cared for using usual center practice, including rooming-in (couplet care).
-A mother who is acutely ill with COVID-19 may not be able to care for her infant in a safe way.
-In this situation, it may be appropriate to temporarily separate mother and newborn or to have the newborn cared for by non-infected caregivers in mother’s room.
+The evidence to date suggests that the risk of the newborn acquiring infection during the birth hospitalization can be mitigated by precautions consistently taken to protect newborn infants from maternal infectious respiratory secretions.
+Mothers and well newborn infants should be cared for using usual center practice, including rooming-in (couplet care).
+A mother who is significantly ill with COVID-19 may not be able to care for her infant in a safe way.
+In this situation, it may be appropriate to temporarily separate mother and infant or to have the infant cared for by noninfected caregivers in mother’s room.

-Currently we recommend the following for care of mothers with confirmed or suspected COVID-19 and their well newborns:
+Currently, the AAP recommends the following for care of mothers with confirmed or suspected COVID-19 and their well newborn infants:

-• Mothers and newborns may room-in according to usual center practice.
+• Mothers and newborn infants may room-in according to usual center practice.

-• During the birth hospitalization, the mother should maintain a reasonable distance from her infant when possible.
-When a mother provides hands-on care to her newborn, she should wear a mask and perform hand-hygiene.
+• During the birth hospitalization, the mother should maintain a reasonable distance from the infant when possible and wear a face mask.
+When a mother provides hands-on care to the infant, the mother should wear a mask and perform hand hygiene.

-• If non-infected partners or other family members are present during the birth hospitalization, they should use masks and hand hygiene when providing hands-on care to the infant.
+• If noninfected partners or other family members are present during the birth hospitalization, they should use face masks and hand hygiene when providing hands-on care to the infant.

 Can the infant breastfeed?

 Yes.
 The AAP strongly supports breastfeeding as the best choice for infant feeding.
 Several published studies have detected SARS-CoV-2 nucleic acid in breast milk.
 Currently, however, viable infectious virus has not been detected in breast milk.
 One study demonstrated that pasteurization methods (such as those used to prepare donor milk) inactivate SARS-CoV-2.
-Several recent studies have found antibody in human milk to specific SARS-CoV-2 antigens.
-Both IgA and IgG antibodies have been detected in breast milk after both maternal infection and maternal vaccination against SARS-CoV-2.
+IgA and IgG antibodies have been detected in breast milk after both maternal infection and maternal vaccination against SARS-CoV-2.
 Given these findings, direct breastfeeding is encouraged at this time.

 • Infected mothers should perform hand hygiene before breastfeeding and wear a mask during breastfeeding.

-• If an infected mother chooses not to nurse her newborn, she may express breast milk after appropriate hand hygiene, and this may be fed to the infant by other uninfected caregivers.
+• If an infected mother chooses not to breastfeed her newborn infant, she may express breast milk to be fed to the infant by other uninfected caregivers.

-• Mothers of NICU infants may express breast milk for their infants during any time that their infection status prohibits their presence in the NICU.
+• Mothers of infants in the NICU may express breast milk for their infants during any time that their infection status prohibits their presence in the NICU.
 Centers should make arrangements to receive this milk from mothers until they are able to enter the NICU.

 The WHO Guidance: Q&A on COVID-19, pregnancy, childbirth and breastfeeding

-The World Health Organization’s Q & A on COVID-19, pregnancy, childbirth, and breastfeeding (dated September 2nd) states:
+The World Health Organization’s Q & A on COVID-19, pregnancy, childbirth, and breastfeeding states:

 Can I touch and hold my newborn baby if I have COVID-19?